 ^{1} The Tokyo Stock Exchange has been notified that this director serves as an independent officer.
 2 Delegated Executive Officer

-The results of this survey in 2020 showed, with respect to the overall efficacy of the board of directors, that the board was regarded as generally effective.
+With respect to the overall efficacy of the board of directors, the results of this survey in 2021 showed that the board is regarded to be generally effective.
 Nevertheless, improvements are underway on the following points identified as issues based on survey results: